los angeles west coast downtown crop

 If you’re a foodie, an Ensenada, Mexico cruise is the perfect way to sample the region’s bold flavors.
 This lively port city has one of the best food scenes in the Baja peninsula.
 Sandwiched between rolling mountains and the sparkling blue waters of the Pacific, Ensenada is home to some amazing restaurants.
 Fresh seafood features prominently in most dishes, especially signature street food items.
 Like crispy Baja-style fish tacos fried in batter that’s similar to tempura, and refreshing ceviche served with crunchy, golden tostadas.
 You can also enjoy your fill of raw delicacies fresh from the sea, including tender scallops and sea urchins paired with flavorful house-made salsa and pico de gallo.
 The best way to enjoy all of Ensenada’s many delicious food finds is with an ice-cold beer — and this Baja city is home to several great breweries.
 Most offer tours and guided tastings, though you can also ask for a local selection of beer at any beach bar or restaurant in town.

-When you plan a weekend cruise from Los Angeles, the destinations you’ll visit aren’t the only things to look forward to.
-The best 3- and 4-night cruises from LA set sail onboard the Amplified Navigator of the Seas®, a fleet-favorite that goes long on thrills.
-If you’re looking for an adrenaline rush, buddy up for a hair-raising ride on The Blaster® aqua coaster — the longest waterslide at sea.
+For example, if you’re looking for an adrenaline rush, look for The Blaster® aqua coaster — the longest waterslide at sea.
 It features five different blast points that propel you along 800 feet of dips, drops and the longest stretch of slide ever suspended over water.
-If you’re still craving a thrill after that wild experience, take on RiptideSM, the only headfirst mat racer slide at sea.
+If you’re still craving a thrill after that wild experience, take on Riptide℠, the only headfirst mat racer slide at sea.

 Want to practice your tide-taming skills before hitting the famous swells and surf spots in Ensenada, Mexico?
-Fortunately, you’re on a ship that lets you do just that.
-Grab a board and brush up on your balance and form on the FlowRider®*, a 40-foot-long surf simulator that’s become a favorite.
-It’s hands-down one of the most popular activities to try onboard as you sail between ports on weekend cruises from Los Angeles.
+Fortunately, you may be on a ship that lets you do just that.
+Grab a board and brush up on your balance and form on the FlowRider®, a 40-foot-long surf simulator that’s become a favorite.
+It’s hands-down one of the most popular activities to try on board as you sail between ports on weekend cruises from Los Angeles.
 Go solo and try not to wipe out, or sign up for a one-on-one lesson with an instructor.
 Whether you’re new to shredding or a seasoned surfer who’s spent plenty of time carving up waves, you’re in for 30,000 gallons of rushing, awesome fun.

-The Amplified Navigator of the Seas® is home to a newly redesigned resort-style pool deck that’s perfect for soaking up the sunshine on short cruises from Los Angeles.
-With double the surface area, the pool offers plenty of room to lounge and swim.
-Not to mention, the hot tubs are now located on the top deck, so you can enjoy endless views of the Baja coast and Mexican Riviera as you unwind.
-What’s more, no matter where you choose to kick back onboard, you’re never far from your go-to vacation cocktails — thanks to a new signature bar called The Lime and Coconut℠.
+What’s more, no matter where you choose to kick back, you’re never far from your go-to vacation cocktails — thanks to the signature bar called The Lime and Coconut®.
 By day, this three-level hangout is the ultimate spot to sip tropical drinks, all your favorite wines and ice-cold brews.
 At night, it turns into an island-inspired lounge with live music.

 RELATED ARTICLES